- Current and former military service members have access to special small business loans.

 Can you get a VA loan with bad credit?

 Yes, you can get a VA loan with bad credit, but may need to look into alternative funding options.
-Traditional banks usually look for a credit score of 680 or higher for a traditional VA business loan.
+Traditional bank loans usually look for a credit score of 680 or higher for a traditional VA business loan.
 Online vendors have less stringent requirements for a VA loan, but they may still ask for a credit score of 600 or higher.
 You may be approved with a lower credit score if you've been in business for at least a year, though.

 How can you use the funds from a VA business loan?